-We arrived at The Els Club Desaru Coast late in the afternoon and had plenty time prior to our tee time.
-One of the first things you see as you arrive is the marvellously looking club house.
+We arrived at The Els Club Desaru Coast late in the afternoon and had plenty of time prior to our tee time.
+One of the first things you see as you arrive is the marvelously looking clubhouse.
 But that was just the beginning!

-Afterwards, we wanted to warm up prior to our round and so we made our way to the practice facilities.
-Having a driving range with actual green-sized targets, as well as practice bunkers and putting greens, The Els Club Desaru Coast easily had the best overall practice facilities thus far of our trip.
+Afterward, we wanted to warm up prior to our round and so we made our way to the practice facilities.
+Having a driving range with actual green-sized targets, as well as practice bunkers and putting greens, The Els Club Desaru Coast easily had the best overall practice facilities thus far of our golf trip through Malaysia.

 The Ridge Nine

-Our favourite hole on the Ridge nine came early in our round.
+Our favorite hole on the Ridge nine came early in our round.
 With water on the right, the 467-yard par 4 third hole simply requires a solid tee shot.
 Having accomplished our first requirement, we both failed our next test, as Menekse pushed her second shot and I pulled mine.
-This great hole doesn’t ask for anything special from the player, just two well struck golf shots.
+This great hole doesn’t ask for anything special from the player, other than two well-struck golf shots.

 Go for it!

-With water down the right side, and a pair of bunkers guarding the left, normally my ‘smart’ play would be to hit 3 wood or rescue off the tee on the par 5 ninth.
-But at a long 567-yards, there was no doubt that driver was the must hit club.
-Finding the centre cut of the fairway off the tee, I approached the next shot and was surprised to find that I could again go for the green with confidence!
-Thank you, Els Club Desaru Coast, for giving this golfer the opportunity to hit 3 wood from the fairway again!
+With water down the right side and a pair of bunkers guarding the left, normally my ‘smart’ play would be to hit 3-wood or rescue off the tee on the par 5 ninth.
+But at a long 567-yards, there was no doubt that driver was the must-hit club.
+Finding the center cut of the fairway off the tee, I approached the next shot and was surprised to find that I could again go for the green with confidence!
+Thank you, Els Club Desaru Coast, for giving this golfer the opportunity to hit 3-wood from the fairway again!

 The Coast Nine

 The second hole on the Coast nine is a long 575-yard par 5 that we can promise that you will never forget!
-Standing on the tee, you can’t help but be wowed by the beautiful fairway length bunker that runs down the entire left side.
+Standing on the tee, you can’t help but be wowed by the beautiful fairway-length bunker that runs down the entire left side.
 The hole bends left, so the bunker is always in play.
-By now my swing was feeling good, and I found the left centre cut of the fairway.
+By now my swing was feeling good, and I found the left-center cut of the fairway.

 Wanting to have a better look at that full-length bunker, Menekse flirted with the left side, but also safely found the fairway.

 We were able to see the green from the fairway with our range finder and could see that it was a small target that was very well protected.
-The fairway length bunker ran all the way up the left side, and there was another fairway bunker right, and a greenside bunker short right.
+The fairway length bunker runs all the way up the left side.
+And there was another fairway bunker right and a greenside bunker short right.
 With the South China Sea looming in the distance, long was not a safe option either.
 So, I prudently elected to hit a seven iron so I could have a full 54-degree wedge in.
-That ended up being the smart play because I hit the wedge to about 10 feet and made our first birdie of the day.
+That ended up being the smart play because I hit the wedge to 10 feet, making our first birdie of the day.

 While the remaining holes take you away from the ocean, they are anything but forgettable.
 The fifth hole is a short 382-yard par 4.
-With a sharp dogleg left, and a lake bordering the entire left side, the play here is something off the tee that ensures your next shot is dry, while at the same time getting you to a yardage that you like.
-My play was 3 wood off the tee in order to set myself with a full 54-degree wedge in.
-The tee shot was executed perfectly, centre cut of the fairway.
+With a sharp dogleg left, and a lake bordering the entire left side, the play here is something off the tee that ensures your next shot is dry, while at the same time getting you to a distance that you like.
+My play was 3-wood off the tee in order to set myself with a full 54-degree wedge in.
+The tee shot was executed perfectly, center cut of the fairway.

 Stick with it